Reuse and Standardize Your Work: Harvey User Quick Start Part 2

 ☐ In Harvey, locate the historical thread that includes the prompt you want to save.
 Directly under the prompt, click Save prompt.

-☐ If you have the prompt but not the thread, open Prompts from the text box in Assistant.
-Click Create new prompt.
+☐ If you have the prompt but not the thread, open Library from the text box in Assistant.
+Select the plus icon to create a new prompt.

-☐ Fill out the required fields and click Save.
+☐ Fill out the required fields and select Save.

 ☐ Load it into the Assistant prompt box with one click next time.

-Learn more: Use Library Prompts and Examples (Help Center)
+Learn more: Use the Library to Access Prompts, Workflow Agents, and Examples (Help Center)

-From the Library, you can browse prompts and examples of how to use Harvey to accomplish a variety of tasks.
+From the Library, you can browse resources for how to use Harvey to accomplish a variety of tasks.

 Checklist